Meddradi/Data-Science-Projects/README.md

-# My Mini Projects 🚀
+# Data Science Projects 🚀

-This repository contains a collection of my **mini projects and experiments** in Python, Jupyter, Web Technologies, and Machine Learning.
+This repository contains a collection of my **Data Science Projects** in Python, Jupyter, Machine Learning, and Deep Learning.
 Each folder is an independent project with its own code, datasets, and documentation.

 ---